ipython/ipyparallel/docs/source/magics.rst

 Careful with this one, because if your view is of 16 engines it will start 16 QtConsoles!

-Or you can view just the connection info, and work out the right way to connect to the engines, depending on where they live and where you are:
+Or you can view the connection info and work out the right way to connect to the engines, depending on where they live and where you are:

 .. sourcecode:: ipython